-We will continue to monitor and report emerging strategies on the part of the BCTF regarding the FSA.
+More should be known following the BCTF Representative Assembly scheduled for November 2-3, 2007.
+BCPSEA will continue to monitor and report emerging BCTF strategies regarding the FSA.
 If you are aware of any new developments, please advise BCPSEA as soon as possible.